<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div>

-<p>The post <a href="https://www.1073wrsw.com/developer-matthews-who-walked-away-from-warsaw-project-faces-new-issues-in-south-bend/">Developer Matthews, who walked away from Warsaw project, faces new issues in South Bend</a> appeared first on <a href="https://www.1073wrsw.com">107.3 WRSW Classic Hits</a>.</p>
+<p>The post <a href="https://www.1073wrsw.com/chore-time-breaks-ground-on-manufacturing-expansion-in-milford/">Chore-Time breaks ground on manufacturing expansion in Milford</a> appeared first on <a href="https://www.1073wrsw.com">107.3 WRSW Classic Hits</a>.</p>

 ]]></content:encoded>